-The primary aim of the Music Department is to foster an inclusive and supportive atmosphere, where each girl deserves the opportunity to engage in a richly varied programme of music.
+The primary aim of the Music Department is to foster an inclusive and supportive atmosphere, where each student deserves the opportunity to engage in a richly varied programme of music.
 At the forefront of this philosophy is the belief that every person is musical, and that music is an integral part of what makes us human.

-Year 7 and 8 students receive a weekly 50 minute lesson, and Year 9 students receive their lesson as part of a carousel.
+Students receive a weekly 50 minute lesson in KS3.
 Projects are carefully managed to ensure that all students follow the aims and objectives set out by the National Curriculum.
-Listening and appraising skills are taught through a combination of class and homework tasks, with key listening assessments taking place across the year for Years 7 and 8, and assessed music essays for Year 9.
-There are no longer any formal end of year listening papers.
+Listening and appraising skills are taught through a combination of class and homework tasks, with key listening assessments taking place across the key stage.
 Students are formally assessed at the end of every practical project and receive personalised feedback.
-These marks are combined with written/listening results to give an overall end of year music average for each individual student.
 Music is a highly diverse subject and it is important to provide opportunities to assess musicality in a number of ways.
-Since September 2015 we have, as a school, been using our own marking criteria that feeds more readily into the new GCSE 9 - 1 “number” system.

-Music at KS4 enhances and develops knowledge and skills learnt at KS3, and the department follows the Edexcel 9 – 1 GCSE specification.
-In addition to performing and composing coursework, the study of 8 set works in particular allows clear progression and preparation for A Level Music courses.
-In Year 10 students undertake regular “mock” practical assessments (both solo and ensemble), where each student receives personalised written feedback based upon the Edexcel marking criteria.
+Music at KS4 enhances and develops knowledge and skills learnt at KS3.
+In addition to performing and composing coursework, the study of set works in particular allows clear progression and preparation for A Level Music courses.
+In Year 10 students undertake regular “mock” practical assessments (both solo and ensemble), where each student receives personalised written.
 This means that by the autumn term of Year 11 students have chosen their final performances pieces and complete “official” mock recordings ahead of the final GCSE recordings in the spring term.

 Composition coursework is split into two phases, with the foundations of the “free” composition being completed in the summer term of Year 10, prior to completion in the autumn term of Year 11.
 Composition 2 briefs are released at the start of Year 11 and students research this in the autumn term, ready for completion in the spring term.
-The study and analysis of the 8 sets works (and wider listening) spans the two years, with 50% of the set works covered in Year 10, and the remaining set works studied by Christmas in Year 11, in time for mock exams.
-The areas of study for the set works are: AoS1 Instrumental Music; AoS2 Vocal Music; AoS3 Music for Stage and Screen; AoS Fusions.
+The study and analysis of the sets works and wider listening spans the two years..

 Extra – curricular Activities

 performers as well as whole school anthem singing; KS3 Awards; Open Evening; GCSE recordings; KS3 lunch time concert sessions; and a range of extracurricular performances.

 County Music Service